Weekly Review Emails

 FOR EXTRA CREDIT

-This week pay close attention to your body — while sitting, standing, as you walk etc. Notice how it feels, where it’s uneccessarily tense, where and when it feels good.
-During meditations see if you can identify all the little signs that the body is relaxing — muslce tension releasing, the breath becoming soft, discomfort becoming apparent, little vibrations and movement within the body.
+This week pay close attention to your body — while sitting, standing, as you walk etc. Notice how it feels, where it’s unnecessarily tense, where and when it feels good.
+During meditations see if you can identify all the little signs that the body is relaxing — muscle tension releasing, the breath becoming soft, discomfort becoming apparent, little vibrations and movement within the body.

-And if you have trouble sleeping do a bodyscan each night, even if only for a minute or two, in bed as you go to sleep.
+And if you have trouble sleeping do a body scan each night, even if only for a minute or two, in bed as you go to sleep.
+Choose from:

 JUST FOR FUN